Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 The Signature Hardware Bradenton uses the standard chain and flapper valve.
 The advantage is low cost and replacement is easy to find.
 You can get it at almost any DIY store that carries generic toilet parts.

 Lastly, the Convenient Height is a dual-flush toilet that offers a better water economy.
 The main flush is 1.28 GPF, and the 0.9 GPF light flush is good for flushing liquid waste.

 Pick Your Tall Toilet (Comparison)

-So, what is your desired bowl height that you are looking for?
+So, what is the desired toilet bowl height that you are looking for?

 If a 20-inch seat height (19-inch high bowl), is all you wanted, then the KOHLER K-25224 is the only choice right now.